NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 The user can go to the GDC Data Dictionary to __download the template files__ for a file.
 The templates can be populated with data by the user and should result in a valid upload (if validation rules detailed in the Data Dictionary are met).
 See each individual Data Dictionary entry for required fields and acceptable values for each field.

-### Focus on Links
+### Data Relationships

-In order to identify the relationship between two entities, the user should include in the file of the child entity a reference to the parent submitter ID (called link).
+In order to identify the relationship between two entities, the user should include a reference to the parent submitter ID in the child entity file (referred to as a link).

 For example, a Demographic entity describes a Case entity.
-The user is required to define __cases.submitter_id__ in the Demographic file.
+The user is required to identify the __cases.submitter_id__ for the related Case in the Demographic file.

 ### Examples